Felisa Rincón de Gautier: Political career

-In 1946, Rincón de Gautier was appointed mayor of San Juan, becoming the first woman mayor of a capital city in the Americas.
+In 1946, Rincón de Gautier was appointed mayor of San Juan, becoming the first female mayor of a capital city in the Americas.
+Her decision to follow in Muñoz Marín's footsteps despite knowing that the chances of winning were slim led to confrontations with her father, a supporter of Barceló.
+Despite not being keen on her staying in politics, Gautier collaborated with her career.
+When Rincón took office, San Juan had a budget of $2,500,000.

 Rincón was mayor of San Juan for 22 years, from 1946 to 1968.
 Under her leadership, San Juan was transformed into a Latin-American urban center.
-Rincón de Gautier designed innovative public services and established the first preschool centers called "Las Escuelas Maternales", which would eventually become the model for the Head Start programs in the United States.
+Rincón de Gautier designed innovative public services and established the first preschool centers, called "Las Escuelas Maternales", which would eventually become the model for the Head Start programs in the United States.
 She also renovated the public health system and was responsible for the establishment of the School of Medicine in San Juan.
+Her administration would also giveaway essential items such as clothing to the poor.
+Cultural interest led to promoting the tradition of parrandas during the Christmas.
+She was buried at the Monacillos Cemetery in San Juan.

 Rincón worked with Ricardo Alegría to restore and conserve the historical structures of Old San Juan and provided housing and basic services to thousands of people.
 In 1951, during the Cold War era, she ordered the establishment of the island's first Civil Defense system which was under the directorship of Colonel Gilberto José Marxuach.
 She often opened City Hall to the public and listened to concerns of the residents of the city.
 In 1959, San Juan was awarded the All American City Award.

 Rincón de Gautier started a Christmas tradition, which would be continued every year by the governors of Puerto Rico.
 On the Día de los Reyes (Three Kings Day), celebrated on January 6, she would bring gifts and treats to the poor and needy children.
 In 1952, 1953 and 1954, she had planeloads of snow delivered to San Juan so that the children who had never seen or played in snow would be able to do so.

 She participated as a delegate in the Democratic Party nominating conventions.
 Her last convention in 1992 and at 95 years old, she was the oldest delegate to attend.
+Muñoz Marín was not supportive of her campaigns with the Democratic Party, but did not openly oppose them.